fkotsian/trellino/README.md

 * When the user creates a board, it should redirect them to the board's show page.
 You can use the router's `navigate` method for this.
 * Add the ability to create lists, via a new list view.
 * Add the ability to add board members.
 You should be able to type in a username and the website will add that person, or complain that they don't exist.
 * Add a button to delete the board.
+When you click the 'delete' button, a modal should pop down asking if you're sure you want to delete the board.
+Do this by displaying two divs.
+  * The first div is to grey out the rest of the window.
+Just make it have a fixed height and width of 100%, and give it a semitransparent black color.
+  * On top of that div, make a centered div which has a button to confirm the deletion of the board.
+  * You can get advice on this part of the process from [this tutorial](http://www.jacklmoore.com/notes/jquery-modal-tutorial/).

 ## Phase III: Cards (finally!)

 * Make your board show page also show the cards for each list.
 You'll want to do this by adding functionality to the BoardShow.js render method.
 Again, remember to order them by rank, by overwriting the default comparator method.
 * Make the lists appear next to each other by making each inside a div which you give the CSS setting `float: left`.
-* Add the ability to create and delete cards.
-The card deletion should be accomplished by a button for each card which only appears when you're hovering over the card.
+* Add the ability to create and delete cards for each list. *TODO: elaborate on how to do this in Backbone.* The card deletion should be accomplished by a button for each card which only appears when you're hovering over the card.
 Use the JQuery hover event to get this effect.

 ## Phase IV: Javascript prettiness!